LucasBr003/ez-saving/README.md

 ![SaveSignalListenerScene](https://github.com/LucasBr003/ez-saving/assets/94023123/2d469ffb-1f59-4f1e-82f5-9996d9d46014)

 # Loading
-Now that we've explored the key plugin settings, let's dive into using it, starting with a simple system for loading saved files.
-This will serve as a fundamental step in implementing saving and loading functionality into your game.
-Don't worry, we'll be covering Saving Systems later on.
+Now that we've explored the custom nodes and basic plugin settings, it's time to delve into various approaches for creating a saved file loading system for your game or project.
+We'll leverage what we've learned and demonstrate different methods to implement a robust saved file loading system, allowing you to choose the approach that best suits your game's requirements.

 ## Method 1: Code
+The first method we'll explore involves creating a saved file loading system entirely through code.
+In this approach, your code dynamically generates three new nodes and adds them to the scene in real-time: a `SaveLoader` node and two `SaveDataHolder` nodes.
+These nodes are then meticulously configured to enable seamless loading of your game or project.
+Once the operation is successfully completed, the code removes these three nodes from the scene, as they are no longer required.

 ```
 # Creating a new SaveLoader instance and adding it to the scene.
 var loader: SaveLoader = SaveLoader.new() # Creating a new SaveLoader instance.